92 Terms

 Navigation Pattern

 A navigation pattern is a proven layout for organizing how users move through your site or app.
-Explore common patterns and learn which ones work best for your product.
+Learn which navigation patterns fit which IA shape.

 Net Promoter Score